-In order to do that, try to find a balance of human and non-human interaction.
+To do that, try to balance human and non-human interaction.

 2) You may also want to try breathing exercises and learn to get used to breathing more from the belly (deep breathing).

-This can reduce your tension and stress levels in extrovert real estate situations (source).
+This can reduce tension and stress levels in extrovert real estate situations (source).

 You can also use scheduling apps more often to make call appointments.
-A positive side effect of this is that you also improve your time management.
+A positive side effect is that you also improve your time management.

 4) You may want to have a regular nap routine during the day because it can detox an introvert’s brain and recharge your depleted “batteries” (source).

-A 10 to 20 minute-nap, also called a power nap gives you already all the benefits you need to recharge (https://www.sleepfoundation.org/articles/napping).
+A 10 to 20 minute-nap, also called a power nap, gives you already all the benefits you need to recharge (source).